chryzsh/JenkinsPasswordSpray/README.md

 OutFile           - A file to output the results to.
 ```

-Please fill free to file issues or pull requests.
+Please feel free to file issues or pull requests.
 You can also write to me on Twitter [@chryzsh](https://twitter.com/chryzsh)